triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 flag can be used with the client to increase the load on the server by looping through the list of provided prompts in [`prompts.txt`](prompts.txt).

-When you run the client in verbose mode - with `--verbose` flag, the client will print more details about the request/response transactions.
+When you run the client in verbose mode with the `--verbose` flag, the client will print more details about the request/response transactions.

 ## Limitations